 Executive Chef Gene Magliaro really knows how to cook food.
 All of the food was excellent and worth the drive to come here and eat.

 As we move outside the restaurant, you can see they have a huge outdoor patio with a walk-up bar.
-There is a stage built at the bottom of the hill and a live band was playing.
+There was a stage built at the bottom of the hill and a live band was playing.
 You can sit out here and watch the band, play corn hole, or just chat with your friends as you watch the sun fade behind the trees off in the distance.

 Things to do in Travelers Rest, South Carolina